MSCI finally gives nod of approval for mainland share inclusion in its emerging markets index

+The inclusion of 222 large-cap mainland stocks with a weighting of approximately 0.73 percent of the index will take effect in June 2018.

-"International investors have embraced the positive changes in the accessibility of the China A shares market over the last few years and now all conditions are set for MSCI to proceed with the first step of the inclusion." said Remy Briand, MSCI Managing Director and Chairman of the MSCI Index Policy Committee in the statement.
+"International investors have embraced the positive changes in the accessibility of the China A shares market over the last few years and now all conditions are set for MSCI to proceed with the first step of the inclusion," said Remy Briand, MSCI Managing Director and Chairman of the MSCI Index Policy Committee in the statement.'Positive change'

 The decision indicates an increase of the number of mainland stocks to be included in the MSCI index to 222 from 169 suggested in this year's index proposal.
 A consultation paper published earlier this year cut the number of eligible mainland stocks to 169 from the previous 448.
 The stocks on the shorter list are restricted to large-cap companies that are accessible via stock connect links with Hong Kong.